Welcome Message to Members

 Join an NDP District Association (DA) in your area – or help form a DA.
 It only takes three people to establish a DA.
 A DA is a home for progressive voices in your area and a vehicle to help choose a candidate for your district in a general election.
 The next election will be fall 2019.

-Share news releases and announcements from the party and caucus websites.
+Share news releases and announcements from the website Newsroom.

 Join the provincial NDP members Facebook group called New Democratic Party of Newfoundland and Labrador.
 This is a place where you can share ideas and feedback with other NL NDP members.